SuadeLabs/fire/documentation/properties/purpose.md

 > **Trade finance** means financing, including guarantees, connected to the exchange of goods and services through financial products of fixed short-term maturity, generally of less than one year, without automatic rollover;

 ### variation_margin
-Defined in accordance with Article 30(3) of the [LCR][lcr] regulation:
+Defined in accordance with Article 30(1) and Article 30(3) of the [LCR][lcr] regulation:
+> 30(1) "collateral posted for contracts listed in [Annex II of Regulation (EU) No. 575/2013](http://eur-lex.europa.eu/legal-content/en/TXT/?uri=celex%3A32013R0575) and credit derivatives".

-> "collateral needs that would result from the impact of an adverse market scenario on the credit institution's derivatives transactions, financing transactions and other contracts"
+> 30(3) "collateral needs that would result from the impact of an adverse market scenario on the credit institution's derivatives transactions, financing transactions and other contracts"

 ### derivative_collateral
-Defined in accordance with Article 30(1) of the [LCR][lcr] regulation:
-> "collateral posted for contracts listed in [Annex II of Regulation (EU) No. 575/2013](http://eur-lex.europa.eu/legal-content/en/TXT/?uri=celex%3A32013R0575) and credit derivatives".
+(do not use - see *variation_margin*)

 ### independent_collateral_amount (ICA)
 Defined in accordance with [SA-CCR][bis_sa_ccr].